sausheong/muse/README.md

 Muse is a Ruby DSL for making music.
 Unlike MIDI, which is a specification for music in a digital form, Muse actually creates the WAV music files itself.

+WARNING: This is pre-alpha software where bugs abound and snap and gnash at every mistake you make.
+Use at your own risk!

 ## Installing

+You need to install [bindata][http://bindata.rubyforge.org] first.

+    gem install bindata

+Just to push the point that this is pre-alpha software, I haven't created the Muse gem yet, and I don't have any version number for Muse yet either.

-I haven't created the gem yet, for now to use Muse, download the files, then require 'muse'.
+For now to use Muse, download the files, write your songs in the songs folder with:

+    require '../muse'

 ## Using Muse